If you are looking for the highest quality asphalt shingles, the choice typically comes down to: GAF Timberline vs. CertainTeed Landmark shingles

 3 Tab shingles used for ridge cap

-One common practice to be aware of as a homeowner, is that roofers often use 3-tab shingles instead of the specif ridge cap shingles.
+One common practice to be aware of is that roofers often use 3-tabs instead of the specific ridge cap shingles.
 Doing this may void your “premium” warranty (it does not affect the basic material warranty).
 However, from a functional stand point, there is nothing wrong with this practice.

 Different roof system components have various pricing, depending on their quality.
 Often times, a roofer may give you a very “good” low price, because he will be using cheap, sub-par quality components of the system.
 This is a very bad idea if you want your roof to actually last.

-In terms of the installation process, Landmark shingles are easier to install correctly than Timberline.
+In terms of the installation process, Landmark roofs are easier to install correctly than Timberline.
 The nailing area on the Certainteed shingles is 1.5 inches wide.
-This width allows the installer a little bit more room for error to nail the shingle on the line properly.
+This width gives the installer more room for error to nail the shingle on the line properly.

-Unfortunately, to save time, some roofers use only 5 nails, and some only use 4.
+Unfortunately, to save time, some roofers use only 5 nails, and others only use 4.

 If you plan on getting the upgraded warranty with labor coverage for either product, it is very important to make sure that your contractor fills out and submits the warranty application.
 This is HIS responsibility.
 If he does not fill out the warranty, it DOES NOT EXIST!

-While both warranties are pretty much the same, there are a few important differences you can discover, if you carefully read the fine print.
+While both roofing warranties are pretty much the same, there are a few important differences you can discover, if you read the fine print.